 - in any shared use parking bay

-- on single or double yellow lines (for up to 3 hours, except where there is a ban on loading or unloading)
+- on single or double yellow lines (for up to three hours, except where there is a ban on loading or unloading)

 Please remember, you must display both your badge and clock to park on yellow lines or in a disabled parking bay.

-To stop people misusing blue badges, we may issue parking tickets (penalty change notices) to vehicles which are parked incorrectly or appear to be misusing blue badges.
+To stop people misusing Blue Badges, we issue parking tickets to vehicles parked incorrectly or appearing to break the rules.
 In some circumstances, we may need to move vehicles to our car pound.
-Where we believe there is clear evidence of a blue badge being misuded, we may also prosecute the person believed to have misused the badge.
+Where we believe there is clear evidence of a Blue Badge being misused, we may also prosecute the person believed to have misused the badge.

-If you receive a parking ticket (penalty charge notice) while displaying a blue badge, you have the same rights to challenge the ticket as any other motorist.
+If you receive a parking ticket while displaying a Blue Badge, you have the same rights to challenge it as any other motorist.

 You are automatically entitled to a badge if: